dcgc/dcgc.io/_posts/2021-10-19-procession-internship.md

 >	Relevant third level qualification or currently undertaking qualification.

-What is an UK-based qualification system doing on a job ad for a position to be taken in a country outside of UK, *funny innit*…
+What is an UK-based qualification system doing on a job ad for a position to be taken in a country outside of UK, *funny innit*...

 > Excellent analytical skills with strong attention to detail.